 - Hummus with roasted Brussels sprouts

 Recipe for hummus

-- Pour the chickpeas into a small saucepan and bring to the boil.
+- Place chickpeas in a small saucepan and bring to a boil with the baking soda.
 Tip: The longer you cook the chickpeas, the softer they become.
 You can influence the creaminess of your hummus with the cooking time.

 - Put the chickpeas, garlic, cumin, salt, lemon juice, tahini and water in a blender and blend well.
 Of course, you can also use a hand blender.

 - Add a little more liquid and/or lemon juice as needed and desired.